What is an FHA Loan? Requirements, How It Works and How to Get One

 • FHA cash-out refinance.
 An appraisal is required if you’re borrowing more than you currently owe with an FHA cash-out refinance.

 • FHA 203(k).
-The FHA 203(k) loan is a fixer-upper loan, and an appraisal is required to estimate the home’s value after improvements are finished.
+The FHA 203(k) loan is a renovation loan, and an appraisal is required to estimate the home’s value after improvements are finished.

 • Reverse mortgage.
-The FHA home equity conversion mortgage (HECM), commonly known as a reverse mortgage, is a specialized loan for borrowers at least 62 years of age.
+The FHA home equity conversion mortgage (HECM) — commonly known as a reverse mortgage — is a specialized loan for borrowers of at least 62 years of age.
 The program requires an appraisal to determine how much equity a senior homeowner can access.

 There is one FHA loan type that doesn’t require an FHA appraisal:

-• FHA streamline.
-You won’t need an FHA appraisal or income documents to qualify for an FHA streamline if you’ve paid your current FHA loan on time the past 12 months.
+• FHA streamline refinance.
+You won’t need an FHA appraisal or income documents to qualify for an FHA streamline refinance if you’ve paid your current FHA loan on time in the past 12 months.

 To get an FHA loan, homebuyers must choose an FHA-approved lender.
 As part of the FHA loan application process, the mortgage lender will order a home appraisal from an FHA-approved professional appraiser.

-The hired appraiser thoroughly inspects the property inside and out, gathering information about similar sales near the home being financed.
+The hired appraiser thoroughly inspects the property and gathers information about similar sales near the home being financed.
 The report includes photos of the home and an estimate of the home’s value.
-It must state whether the home meets the Property Acceptability Criteria, including Minimum Property Standards set by the U.S. Department of Housing and Urban Development (HUD).
+It must state whether the home meets the Property Acceptability Criteria set by the U.S. Department of Housing and Urban Development (HUD), including Minimum Property Requirements and Minimum Property Standards.
 If the property doesn’t meet the criteria, the appraiser will suggest repairs that improve the property to FHA standards.

-Both you and the lender receive a copy of the FHA appraisal.
-The report is valid for 120 days but may be eligible for a 30-day extension.
-You’ll need a new FHA appraisal if your loan hasn’t closed by the time of the report.
+Both you and the lender receive a copy of the FHA appraisal, which is valid for 180 days.
 It’s up to the lender to approve, conditionally approve or reject the property.
 A conditional approval requires repairs to be made.

 FHA appraisal vs. home inspection

-FHA borrowers may be under the impression they don’t need a home inspection because an FHA appraiser conducts a basic inspection in the course of completing an FHA appraisal report.
+FHA borrowers may be under the impression they don’t need a home inspection, as an FHA appraiser will conduct a basic inspection in the course of completing an FHA appraisal report.
 However, a home appraisal and home inspection provide very different information.

 An FHA appraisal is meant to estimate the value of a home while confirming the home meets basic FHA appraisal guidelines.
-A home inspection gives you a deep dive into all of the components of a home from roof to foundation, but doesn’t provide you with an estimate of the home’s value.
+In contrast, a home inspection gives you a deep dive into all of the components of a home from roof to foundation, but doesn’t provide you with an estimate of the home’s value.

 How much does an FHA appraisal cost?